 Kokua strives to give back in meaningful ways that truly shape and support our local community.
 Donations to health and animal welfare causes are more personal but no less important.
-Kokua takes pride in helping improve the lives of people suffering from diabetes as well as being a voice for animals who cannot speak for themselves.
+Kokua takes pride in helping improve the lives of people suffering from diabetes and being a voice for animals who cannot speak for themselves.
 Both of these areas have special meaning for Kokua’s owners who know the challenges of diabetes firsthand, and who also care deeply for animals as enthusiastic pet owners.
 (Or, maybe more accurately, as the humans who belong to their pet!)

 The DAV Charitable Service Trust is a 501(c)(3) not-for-profit charitable organization whose mission is to empower veterans to lead high-quality lives with respect and dignity.
 The trust makes grants to programs that support homeless or at-risk veterans.

 The American Diabetes Association is a 501(c)(3) not-for-profit charitable organization leading the fight to fund research to prevent, cure and manage diabetes, delivers services to hundreds of communities, provides objective and credible information, and gives voice to those denied their rights because of diabetes.

 Who hasn’t seen the Toys for Tots train during the holidays and smiled?
-The goal of this very visible organization is to deliver, through a new toy at Christmas, a message of hope to less fortunate youngsters that will assist them in becoming responsible, productive, patriotic citizens.
+The goal of this very visible organization is to provide toys, books, and other gifts to less fortunate children, and to share in the magic of the holidays!

 For nearly 150 years, the ASPCA has worked tirelessly to put an end to animal abuse and neglect.
 The organization is a national leader in the areas of rescue, adoption, and welfare.